This Day in History

 • 1778 - Captain James Cook first sights Oregon coast, at Yaquina Bay.

-• 1785 - France gives Sweden the island of St. Bartholomew in the West Indies.
+• 1785 - France gives Sweden the island of Saint Bartholomew in the West Indies.

 • 1801 - Massachusetts enacts first state voter registration law.

-• 1810 - Albertus H Wiese Governor-General of Netherland Indies, dies at about age 48.
+• 1810 - Death of Albertus H Wiese at about age 48; Governor-General of Netherland Indies.

 • 1837 - Birth of Henry Draper in Virginia, USA; astro-spectro-photographer (Moon, Jupiter) (dies 1882).

-• 1841 - Birth of Olegario Víctor Andrade Argentina, poet (El nido de cóndores).
+• 1841 - Birth of Olegario Víctor Andrade in Argentina; poet (El nido de cóndores).

 • 1851 - Poll tax levied on Russo-Polish Jews entering Austrian Galicia ends.